 Overview

-Anterior vaginal prolapse, also known as a cystocele (SIS-toe-seel) or a prolapsed bladder, is when the bladder drops from its usual position in the pelvis and pushes on the wall of the vagina.
+Anterior vaginal prolapse happens when the bladder drops from its place in the pelvis and pushes on the front wall of the vagina.
+The condition also is called a cystocele (SIS-toe-seel) or a prolapsed bladder.

-The organs of the pelvis — including the bladder, uterus and intestines — are typically held in place by the muscles and connective tissues of the pelvic floor.
-Anterior prolapse occurs when the pelvic floor becomes weak or if too much pressure is put on the pelvic floor.
-This can happen over time, during vaginal childbirth or with chronic constipation, violent coughing or heavy lifting.
+Muscles and connective tissues of the pelvic floor hold the organs of the pelvis in place.
+These organs include the bladder, uterus and rectum.
+Anterior prolapse happens when the pelvic floor becomes weak or when there's too much pressure on the pelvic floor.
+This can happen with aging, during vaginal childbirth, or with ongoing constipation, hard coughing or heavy lifting.

 Symptoms

-- A feeling of fullness or pressure in your pelvis and vagina
+- A feeling of fullness or pressure in the pelvis and vagina.

-- In some cases, a bulge of tissue in your vagina that you can see or feel
+- A bulge of tissue in the vagina that you can see or feel.

-- Increased pelvic pressure when you strain, cough, bear down or lift
+- More pelvic pressure when you strain, cough, bear down or lift objects.

-- Problems urinating, including difficulty starting a urine stream, the feeling that you haven't completely emptied your bladder after urinating, feeling a frequent need to urinate or leaking urine (urinary incontinence)
+- Problems urinating.
+These may include having trouble starting a urine stream, feeling that the bladder isn't empty after urinating, feeling a need to urinate often or leaking urine, also called urinary incontinence.

-Signs and symptoms often are especially noticeable after standing for long periods of time and may go away when you lie down.
+You may notice symptoms more after standing for long periods.
+Symptoms may go away when you lie down.

 When to see a doctor

-A prolapsed bladder can be uncomfortable, but it is rarely painful.
-It can make emptying your bladder difficult, which may lead to bladder infections.
-Make an appointment with your health care provider if you have any signs or symptoms that bother you or impact your daily activities.
+A prolapsed bladder may cause discomfort, but it's rarely painful.
+It can make emptying the bladder hard, which may lead to bladder infections.
+Make an appointment with your healthcare professional if you have symptoms that bother you or affect your daily life.

 Causes